SMTG-Bham/galore/paper.md

 ### Photoelectron spectroscopy

-Photoelectron (PE) spectroscopy is a family of methods used to characterise the electronic structure of materials.
+Photoelectron spectroscopy (PES) is a family of methods used to characterise the chemical nature and electronic structure of materials.
+XPS is based on the photoelectric effect, which was discovered by Hertz in 1887, and later refined by Rutherford in 1914 as
+$$E_\text{k} = h\nu - E_\text{B}.$$
-High-energy photons eject electrons from the occupied states of a sample and the momentum of this electron is used to determine its "binding energy".
+Photons with energies $h\nu$ ranging from 10--$10^4$ eV eject electrons (referred to as "photoelectrons") from the occupied orbitals of a sample.
+The kinetic energy $E_\text{k}$ of each photoelectron therefore depends on its binding energy $E_\text{B}$.
-The names of various PE methods refer to the energy range and/or equipment involved:
+The names of various PES methods refer to the photon energy range used:

-- ultraviolet photoelectron spectroscopy (UPS)
+- ultraviolet photoelectron spectroscopy (UPS): 5--100 eV
-- X-ray photoelectron spectroscopy (XPS)
+- X-ray photoelectron spectroscopy (XPS): 0.3--2 keV
-- hard X-ray photoelectron spectroscopy (HAXPES, HXPS, HX-PES, ...)
+- hard X-ray photoelectron spectroscopy (HAXPES, HXPS, HX-PES, ...): above 2 keV

-These methods generate broad spectra related to the electronic density of states (DOS), a distribution which is routinely calculated in _ab intio_ materials chemistry.
+These methods generate broad spectra that are directly related to the electronic density of states (DOS), a distribution which is routinely calculated in _ab initio_ materials chemistry.
-When comparing the computed DOS with a measured PE spectrum it is clear that broadening effects play a significant role in interpretation, often merging multiple peaks into a single visible peak with a different energy value [@Veal2015, @Savory2016, @Sathasivam2017].
+When comparing the computed DOS with a PES measurement, it is often possible to identify general peak agreement simply by inverting the energy scale (i.e. replace a positive binding energy with a negative orbital energy), applying a little broadening, and shifting the energy scale to account for different energy references.
+This approach is taken in, e.g. @Veal2015 and @Savory2016.
 Broadening is generally applied by convolution with a Gaussian and/or Lorentzian function: nominally, the Gaussian distribution describes instrumental measurement noise while the Lorentzian shape is